jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 #### Introduction  <a id="intro" class="tall">&nbsp;</a>

-How Twitter evolved as a platform, and how that affected the JSON used to encode Tweets, is discussed [here](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md).
+How Twitter evolved as a platform, and how that affected the JSON used to encode Tweets, is discussed [here](http://support.gnip.com/articles/tweet-timeline.html).
 That article also begins the discussion of how these JSON details affect creating the filters needed to find your historical signal of interest.
-This article continues that discussion by exploring how these details affect writing filters for Historical PowerTrack.
+This article continues that discussion by exploring how these details affect writing filters with the Historical PowerTrack API.

 ### Product Overview <a id="overview" class="tall">&nbsp;</a>